burlachenkok/exploring-python3/python3-note.md

 It provides means to distinguish behavior when the script is used for execution logic, rather than be a facade interface to some functionality.

-To import the module the following instructions should be used:
+To import the module into the current context the following instructions should be used:

 ```python
  import my_module
 ```